-As a result, this highlights a paradigm shift from an era of high demand for graduates with merely great learnings and hard skills through an increasing emphasis on soft skills.
+As a result, this highlights a paradigm shift from an era of high demand for graduates with merely great learning and hard skills through an increasing emphasis on well-developed soft skills.
 However, soft skills, by their nature, are less measurable.

 #12 - The Organisation of Economic Cooperation and Development showed a chart of work hours, considering work ethic as a form of soft skill.
 They found out that Average Americans put more hours into work than many industrial nations: 99 more hours than workers in Britain, 70 hours than Japanese, 424 more hours than Germans4

 #13 - According to a paper (the class of 2030) by Microsoft and Mckinsey, 30 to 40% of future jobs will depend on social-emotional skills5

 #14 - The same report says that 12% of full-time employees are employed on a casual basis.
 While 25% of Australians are employed on a casual basis.

 #15 - At the Talent Conference in 2020, Susan Collins read some interesting facts.
 She said 97% of employers agreed that soft skills are essential.
 However, 18 months after their first day on the job, 46% of employees fail.
 Out of this 46%, 89% failed because they don’t have such soft skills such as the ability to get along or lack professionalism on the job11